citusdata/citus_docs/use_cases/timeseries.rst

 When a row partition has filled its range, you can archive it to compressed columnar storage.
 The process is:

-1. make a columnar copy of the row partition
+1. Make a columnar copy of the row partition.
-2. detach the row partition
+2. Detach the row partition.
-3. perform table renames
+3. Perform table renames.
-4. attach the columnar copy in the row partition's stead
+4. Attach the columnar copy in the row partition's stead.

 In code, here's how to turn ge3 columnar: